hodyroff/scs-training/cluster-stacks.md

 Controllers reconcile cluster and machine topology and ensure the right number and type of machines exist.

+Cluster Stack Operator (CSO) implements all the steps needed for the use of a specific cluster stack implementation.
+It has to be installed in the management cluster and extends the functionality of CAPI operators.

-Infrastructure Providers (e.g., CAPO for OpenStack, CAPV for vSphere, CAPA for AWS) are responsible for provisioning the underlying infrastructure needed to host Kubernetes clusters.
+Infrastructure Providers (e.g., CAPO for OpenStack, CAPD for Docker) are responsible for provisioning the underlying infrastructure needed to host Kubernetes clusters.

 - Create infrastructure components (VMs, networks, load balancers, disks)